octobercms/docs/3.x/cms/features/validation.md

 ### Displaying Errors with Flash Messages

-When using validation features in combination with the [`data-request-flash` attribute](./flash-messages.md), the validation errors take priority and suppress the flash message.
+When using the `data-request-validate` attribute in combination with the [`data-request-flash` attribute](./flash-messages.md), the validation errors take priority and suppress the flash message.
 To display both at the same time, set the attribute to a wildcard (`*`) to display all flash message types, including validation.

 ```html
 <form